vaimo/composer-patches/README.md

 ```
 @package - targeted package (to indicate that the patch is a bundle patch, just use: *)
-@version - version constraint for the patch (related to targeted package)
-@description - (recommended) when not provided, all text before first tag is considered as description
 ```

 Alternatively package and version can be declared together with a one-liner